rescuezilla/rescuezilla/docs/build_instructions/BUILD.ISO.IMAGE.md

 git submodule update --recursive
 # Optional: Build only the standalone deb packages without bothering with the live environment
 make deb
+# Optional: Move build environment to RAMDISK for increased build perfomance
+# This process is manual as not everyone will want to do this.
+# First check that your build system has a minimum of 8Gb available ram then
+# Make sure you remember to clean the environment copy and ISO produced
+# and move everything back to disk when you are done.
+sudo mount -t tmpfs -o rw,size=7G tmpfs /mnt/ramdisk/
+# Next rsync the working rescuezilla directories into the ramdisk
+# Adjust paths as needed
+rsync -av /home/*USER*/rescuezilla /mnt/ramdisk/
+# cd /mnt/ramdisk/rescuezilla and work from there.
 # Build the amd64 ISO image based on Ubuntu 20.04 (Focal), and the deb files.
 # This should work on Ubuntu or Ubuntu-derived distributions, but is _not_ recommended
 # Debian or Debian-derived environments (see "EFI Secure Boot" section below).